chinenual/synergize/docs/getting-started.md

 ### Voice Library Location

 This tells Synergize where to find your voice library (Synergize defaults your Home directory).
 This will be the default location displayed in the left-pane file browser when you start Synergize.

+## Test your connection to the Synergy

+You can test the connection by selecting the `Connect->Connect to Synergy` menu.
+If successful, Synergize will report the firmware version of the connected Synergy (and display it in the upper left pane of the display).

+It is not necessary to explicitly connect in this way -- Synergize will connect the first time you invoke  a command that needs to communicate with the Synergy.

+See [Troubleshooting](hardware-troubleshooting.md) for things to check if this does not "just work".